Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Brynn Olsen, senior

-Anders Peterson, junior
+Anders Peterson, senior

 Deer River